Introduction:

 Keep checking your progress until you’ve determined that the clip sits down flat.

-Here is the round snapring (aka, retaining ring) shown next to the original c-clip.
+Here is the round snap ring (aka, retaining ring) shown next to the original c-clip.

 They can sometimes be found at auto parts stores, as well as some hardware stores.

+Spicer phased out the old reliable 297X u-joint and replace it with the new 760X.
 Shown is a new Spicer 5-760X replacement joint next to the old 5-297X.
 These joints are an updated design and have a cold-forged cross which has repeatedly been shown to be much stronger than the 297’s hot-forged cross, with a much longer fatigue life.
 This should help to further put the brakes on broken u-joints.

 I have found this cross is next to impossible to break, the needle bearings in the caps generally will crush and disintegrate before the cross itself fails (that is if the splined end of the shaft doesn’t twist off first).